 Google rolled out major updates that imposed stricter rules on keywords, quality of content, and over-optimization.
 Brands that did not follow these rules like J.C.
 Penney and Overstock, were heavily penalised and dragged through the mud to set an example.

 These new regulations brought in new search features that specifically targeted the growth of curiosity, accessibility, and social connections.
 Google’s Knowledge Graph introduced panels in search engine results pages (SERPs) that offered immediate answers without the users having to dig through content.

 Google Instant and Google Suggest expanded to improve user experience by displaying results as the query was being typed.

 It was during this time that Google+ was born and provided a +1 button that played a huge role in boosting content visibility.

-All of these updates and trends lead to a fast, personalized and engaging web experience that we know today.
+All of these updates and trends lead to a fast, personalised and engaging web experience that we know today.

 Modern Ages (2013 – Today)

-In this era, every best SEO company knows that content needs to be segmented and optimized for device and users, offers higher opportunities for websites to increase their authority with the help of long tail keywords and link building.
+In this era, every best SEO company knows that content needs to be segmented and optimised for device and users, offering higher opportunities for websites to increase their authority with the help of long tail keywords and link building.

 Even though over the years SEO has seen numerous improvements, there are still issues that have begun arising.

 As search engines and social media strive to create more personalised and optimised user experiences, individuals cry out due to their lack of privacy and security.